-To summarize, credit standards and credit risk are found to be important drivers of the crisis state.
-This implies that changes in both variables are changing the state of the economy.
-Put differently, there might be evidence for a financial accelerator in the euro area if the responses to monetary policy shocks differ across states.
-It also has to be mentioned that multiple variables play a role in determining the regime weights (albeit a small one in Panels B and C), indicating that the focus on a single variable (e.g., as in smooth transition VARs) might oversimplify the state-determining process.
+To summarize, credit standards and credit risk are found to be important drivers of the economy's state.
+Adverse conditions in both variables are increasing the prevalence of the crisis state.
+Hence, there might be evidence for a financial accelerator in the euro area if the responses to monetary policy shocks are larger in the crisis state.
+It also has to be mentioned that multiple variables play a role in determining the regime weights (albeit a small one in Panels B and C), indicating that the focus on a single variable (e.g., as in smooth transition VARs) might oversimplify the state-determining process.15